 By issue #38 from 1949 Ira’s word balloon style was getting closer to the familiar one he would use for many years after this.

 Another example from 1950, but after this most of the covers had no lettering for a while.

 With issue #62 from 1953 on, most of the covers once again had Schnapp word balloons like this one on issue #70.

 The final issue instead has a Schnapp thought balloon, not common on this series.

-Issue 13, on the other hand, is lettered in a style much more like what I’d expect from Schnapp at this early time in his career at DC.
+On issue 13, the lettering is in a style much more like what I’d expect from Schnapp at this early time in his career at DC.
 The pen used has a dead line, no thick and thin variations, and the letters are similar to what he was doing elsewhere.

-The Shining Knight chapter from the same issue has a character logo and story title very much in styles Ira used, and now the rest of the lettering is convincingly his to me, though different from what he would be doing a year or two later.
-I think Ira lettered all the superhero chapters in issue #13, but #14 was lettered by someone else.
+The Shining Knight chapter from the same issue has a character logo and story title very much in styles Ira used, and the rest of the lettering is convincingly his to me, though different from what he would be doing a year or two later.
+Ira was not lettering every issue of the series at this point, but he did several of them.